The Beach Bum: Plot

-Inspired, Moondog completes his book, a poetic memoir titled The Beach Bum.
-The book is universally lauded and nets Moondog a Pulitzer Prize.
-The lawyer for Minnie's estate informs him that his inheritance has been unfrozen and he now has full access to the money, which Moondog demands to be in physical cash and placed on a large sailboat.
-During a party to celebrate his wealth, Moondog lights the money on fire, triggering several fireworks and causing an explosion.
-Moondog survives unscathed, but the crowd is too concerned with the raining money to care as he drifts away on a boat laughing.
+The police close in on Lingerie's property, prompting Moondog to flee to Key West with Lingerie's assistance and a supply of the Jamaican weed.
+Motivated, Moondog completes his poetic memoir titled "The Beach Bum," which earns him a Pulitzer Prize.
+The lawyer informs him that his inheritance is unfrozen, and Moondog demands it in physical cash on a large sailboat.
+During a celebration, he sets the money on fire, causing an explosion.
+Moondog survives, but the crowd is preoccupied with the raining money as he drifts away on the boat, laughing.